Nazirabazar: Restaurants

 Eateries of Nazirabazar area, popular to foodies, are open every hour of the day.
 While walking along Kazi Alauddin Road, there are various food stalls on both sides of the road.
 Some distance away is the Nazirabazar crossroads.
 Surrounding this crossroads are all the traditional food shops of old Dhaka.
 There are biryani, chap, kebab, fried beef belly, sweets, bakarkhani and many more.

 There are shops of Hajir Biryani, Nanna Biryani, Mamun Biryani and Hanif Biryani in Nazira Bazaar.

-Beauty lassi and falooda shop in Nazirabazar is popular all over the country.
+Beauty Lacchi and Faluda shop in Nazirabazar is popular all over the country.
 They sell lassi, falooda and Beauty Shorbet.

 Popular shop Bismillah Kabab Ghar is located right next to Nazirabazar crossroads.
 The specialty of this shop is their khasir gurda along with various kebabs.

 Bukhari Restaurant is another famous restaurant in Nazirabazar for Chap and Naan.
 Their signature dish is Chicken vegetable chap with three types of naan.

 Fire paan are being sold at paan shops on Agasadek Road and Kazi Alauddin Road in Nazirabazar.

 In the mattha shops in Nazirabazar, morning mattha-chhena, another famous item of Old Dhaka are sold.